-Case Study: funding an eCommerce business that was growing too fast
+Funding an ecommerce business that was growing too fast

-TL:DR When a new online business found that they were facing demand that they could not handle, they saw that despite a full order book, they were unable to secure additional funding.
-They approached us at Rangewell.
-We looked at the challenges of running an eCommerce business - and found the funding they needed with a line of credit.
+When a new online business found that they were facing demand that they could not handle but were still unable to secure additional finance, they approached us at Rangewell and found the funding they needed with a line of credit.

 With stay-at-home orders preventing customers from coming in and lockdown preventing many shops from opening, brick-and-mortar premises have been forced to temporarily close.
 However, the same factors have given a boost to eCommerce businesses, which use a website as their showroom and point of sale.
 Instead of a quick run to the store, many consumers are now browsing and placing orders from their computers and smartphones, with both new and experienced online shoppers purchasing greater quantities and varieties of products than ever before.